vplauzon/vplauzon.github.io/about.md

 <img style="float:right;padding-left:15px;" title="Ah...  vacations..." src="/assets/about/vp-bridge.png" />

-I am Vincent-Philippe Lauzon.
+My name is Vincent-Philippe Lauzon.
 I am based in Montreal with my lovely familly.
 In my free time I do calisthenics & jogging.

-I help customers accelerate their journey to Azure and decrease risks on their projects as one of Microsoft Canada's *Cloud Solution Architect*.
+I am a Microsoft Program Manager on the Azure Data Explorer team.

 I studied in Mathematics-Physics before writing a master thesis in Machine Learning.
 I spent most of my career consulting as a Solution Architect for more than 20 years.